Frequently Asked Questions

 • To identify any obstacles or blockers that are preventing progress.

-• To enable quick problem-solving and ensure everyone is aligned.
+• To support quick problem-solving and keep everyone aligned.

 Tips for daily standups